 The Gloster Aircraft Company

 The Gloster Aircraft Company was a British aircraft manufacturer from 1917 to 1963.
-It was founded as the Gloucestershire Aircraft Company Limited during the First World War.
+They founded it as the Gloucestershire Aircraft Company Limited during the First World War.
 With the aircraft construction activities of HH Martyn & Co Ltd of Cheltenham, it produced fighters during the war.
-The company was renamed later as foreigners found ‘Gloucestershire’ difficult to pronounce.
-It later became part of the Hawker Siddeley group and the Gloster name disappeared in 1963.
+They renamed company later as foreigners found ‘Gloucestershire’ difficult to pronounce.
+It later became part of the Hawker Siddeley Group, and the Gloster name disappeared in 1963.

 Gloster designed and built several fighters that equipped the British Royal Air Force (RAF) during the interwar years.
 This included the Gladiator, the RAF’s last biplane fighter.
 The company built most of the wartime production of Hawker Hurricanes and Hawker Typhoons.
-This was for their parent company Hawker Siddeley while its design office was working on the first British jet aircraft, the E28/39 experimental aircraft.
-This was followed by the Meteor, the RAF’s first jet-powered fighter.
-The Meteor was the only Allied jet fighter to be put into service during the Second World War.
+This was for their parent company Hawker Siddeley, while its design office was working on the first British jet aircraft, the E28/39 experimental aircraft.
+They followed this by the Meteor, the RAF’s first jet-powered fighter.
+The Meteor was the only Allied jet fighter in service during the Second World War.
 More info…

 Disclosure!
 Some links on this website are affiliate links and if you click one of them, I may earn a small commission at no extra cost to you.
 Thanks for visiting!